Don Getty: Football

 After graduating, Getty enrolled to study business administration at the University of Western Ontario, where he became a football star and a member of The Kappa Alpha Society.
 He quarterbacked the Western Ontario Mustangs to Eastern Collegiate Union Championships in 1954 and 1955, and was awarded the Claude Brown Memorial Trophy as the outstanding athlete at UWO in 1955.
 He also played basketball, and was part of championship teams in that sport in 1952, 1953, and 1954.
-A week after his 1955 graduation, he married Margaret Mitchell, his high school sweetheart.
+In football and basketball, he was coached by John P. Metras.
+A week after 1955 graduation, Getty married Margaret Mitchell, his high school sweetheart.
 The Edmonton Eskimos had offered Getty a professional contract, so the newlyweds drove out west in an old blue Buick.

 While still playing football, Getty was hired by Imperial Oil in 1955.
 He worked for Midwestern Industrial Gas Limited, beginning in 1961 as Lands and Contracts Manager with a promotion to Assistant General Manager following in 1963.
 In 1964 he founded his own company, Baldonnel Oil and Gas Company, before entering the world of finance as a partner with Doherty, Roadhouse, and McCuaig investments in 1967.

 MLA and cabinet minister

 In 1965, Getty was approached by fellow Eskimos veteran and Progressive Conservative leader Peter Lougheed to run in the 1967 provincial election.
 Getty agreed to run in Strathcona West, and defeated incumbent Social Crediter Randolph McKinnon by more than one thousand votes.
-He entered the Legislative Assembly of Alberta as one of six newly elected P.C.s.
+He entered the Legislative Assembly of Alberta as one of six newly elected PCs.
 Four years later, in the 1971 election, Getty was re-elected by more than 3,500 votes in the new riding of Edmonton-Whitemud and was appointed Minister of Federal and Intergovernmental Affairs in the new Lougheed majority government.
 With Getty and the government both re-elected by increasing margins in the 1975 election, Lougheed appointed him Minister of Energy.
 In this capacity Getty partially continued his responsibility for relations with the federal government, as energy policy was a major sticking point between the two governments (at one point, federal Energy Minister Donald Macdonald called Getty "dripping with venom").
 Getty did not seek re-election in the 1979 election.